A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Results

 \subsubsection{Coalitional Ability}

 We use the pre-trained model for E-CPDPTW120-d3 for ten agents (five of each mode) to conduct a test to find the core coalition among the subset of agents.
-To evaluate the cost function for each coalition, we use the generalizing on the pre-trained model to obtain cost values to avoid the high computation expense of training for each coalition.
-The coalitions are of the two separate modes of ADRs ($r \in\left\{1, \ldots, N^{r}\right\} $) and UAVs ($d \in\left\{1, \ldots, N^{d}\right\}$) set, assumed to have no intersection; thereby, we would then consider a convex game according to \cite{shapley1971cores}.
-This refers to Equation \ref{conv}, a property of convex game for coalitions formed of cooperation.
+To evaluate the cost function for each coalition, we use generalization on the pre-trained model to obtain cost values to avoid the high computational expense of training for each coalition.
+The coalitions are of the two separate modes of ADRs ($r \in\left\{1, \ldots, N^{r}\right\} $) and UAVs ($d \in\left\{1, \ldots, N^{d}\right\}$) set, assumed to have no intersection.